Malnes/ps-init/README.md

 ## Contributing
 Contributions to ps-init are welcome!
 Feel free to submit pull requests or report issues to enhance the script's functionality and efficiency.

+> **Note**: When updating the file version, edit remember to edit the PSScriptInfo section AND the version number used in sequence.ps1 file

 ## License
 This script is released under the MIT License.
 For more details, see the LICENSE file in this repository.